rosianacodes/100-days-of-code/log.md

 **Today's Progress:** Decided to continue watching class 1 of #100devs.

 **Thoughts:** I was really tired so I just decided to do something light today.

+### Day 22: March 8, 2023

+**Today's Progress:** Continued watching class 1 of #100devs.

+**Thoughts:** I have taken a whole week off from 100daysofcode but I really feel like I need the break.
+I'm feeling better now I'm looking forward to moving forward with my journey.
+I learnt about how to learn with active recall and spaced repitition.
+I also learned about the importance of networking.